aspose-html/Aspose.HTML-Products/html/en/_index.md

 title: On Premise API, Cloud APIs & Free Apps for HTML files manipulation
 weight: 30
 url: /
 description: Parse HTML, XHTML, EPUB, MHTML or SVG files from .NET or Java using the relevant On-Premise or Cloud library.
-Use HTML cross-platform apps to generate, inspect, extract data, merge or convert HTML files.
+Use our collection of HTML Web Apps.
 ---

 {{<section banner>}}